 WHAT FACILITIES DO WE HAVE?

 We have a large workshop and layout room in which Club layouts are built and run.
-The room also has a running-in track for N/009 gauge and two for 00 gauge.
+The room also has a running-in track for N/009 gauge and two for 00/EM gauge.
 All of which are fully compatible for running both analogue and DCC stock.
 There is also sufficient room to temporarily assemble and set up Member’s own layouts as and when required for testing and practice sessions before exhibiting.
 We have a well equipped tea room with both micro-wave and fridge together with comfortable ex Bure Valley Railway carriage seating.
 The usual toilet facilities complete the description of our welcoming clubroom.

 WHAT ARE WE BUILDING?

 Currently constructing exhibition standard layouts in OO gauge and N gauge.

 Oma Park is portable ‘N’ gauge layout for exhibiting and is now complete.
 It is designed to be reconfigurable from British outline to Japanese depending on our mood.
 The buildings and trees will be interchangeable to suit the country chosen.
 This is a new idea which we hope will work and give exhibition managers some food for thought.

-Another ‘N’ gauge layout, Herington, has progressed sufficiently for exhibition this year and will hopefully be available for the club open day in August 2018 and possibly at Aylsham.
+Another ‘N’ gauge layout, Herington, has progressed sufficiently for exhibition this year and will hopefully be available soon for ehibiting.

-A new OO layout is in the early stages of design and may be in a workable state by August 2018.
+A new OO layout, Broadoak, is in the early stages of construction to use DCC and traversers and may be in a workable state by May 2019.

 A new 009 layout , Castle Broad, is now progressing with track laying complete.
-Wiring up is almost complete with testing underway with scenery to be the final stage.
+Wiring up is complete with testing underway with scenery to be the final stage.

 Port St Arbor (Port or Starboard!) is now fully DCC converted and has had a few modifications and lighting added.
 The station platform has been moved so viewers can see the passenger trains that are currently obscured by the goods shed.

 WHERE ARE WE?